Metaboverse/Metaboverse/README.md

 ## What does Metaboverse do?
 Integrating multi- or single-omic metabolic data upon the metabolic network can be challenging for a variety of reasons.
 Metaboverse seeks to simplify this task for users by providing a simple, user-friendly interface for layering their data on a dynamic representation of the metabolic network and automatically searching the network for interesting regulatory or other patterns.
 Additionally, Metaboverse provides several tools to enable the contextualization of metabolic data:
-- 90+ model organism networks from the [Reactome knowledgebase](https://reactome.org/)
+- Organism networks from the [Reactome knowledgebase](https://reactome.org/)
+- Additionally compatibility for integrating BiGG or BioModels networks.
 - Integrate two-condition, multi-condition, and timecourse data
 - Search for regulatory events using our regulatory pattern search engine
 - Collapse reactions with intermediate reactions with missing data for easier visualization and pattern analysis within sparse datasets
 - Explore super-pathway-specific reaction perturbation networks
 - Explore proximal reactions to a specific entity across the global reaction network using our Nearest Neighbors search features
-- And more to come!
-We have received and implemented many valuable feature requests from the community and encourage these requests!

 Detailed walkthroughs and additional usage information can be found in the [documentation](https://metaboverse.readthedocs.io/en/latest).